llb1026/spring_cloud_netflix_practice/README.md

 5. Open the browser and go to http://localhost:8888/frontend to check how Ribbon works

 6. Open the browser and go to http://localhost:8762/ribbonclient/frontend to check how Zuul routes request

+7. Open the browser and go to http://localhost:8888/swagger-ui.html to check the swagger dashboard for ribbon-client